julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~Premature Optimization is the root of all evil (Donald Knuth)~

-Delaying optimization until later stages will lead to significant performance issues that are costly to rectify.
+Delaying optimization until later stages will lead to significant performance issues that are costly to rectify and will lead to product market fit failure.

 **Make fast benchmarking part of your development process.**